 For hiking, biking and other outdoor activities, Orlando’s many nature parks and preserves are a treasure trove of wildlife you can explore without getting wet.
 Visitors to The Nature Conservancy's Disney Wilderness Preserve can walk through 12,000 acres of protected natural habitat to see conservation in action.
 Fans of a good bike ride will love The West Orange Trail, featuring 19 paved miles (30.6 kilometers) with restroom and picnic facilities.
 Out-of-town guests can grab a ride through Orlando Bike Share for a small hourly fee, with bike rental hubs across downtown.
 Horseback riding, pony rides and horsemanship training are available for all skill levels at various locations, including Forever Florida - Ziplines & Adventures in the Wild and Westgate River Ranch.

 As migration patterns send scores of wildlife south in colder weather, Orlando’s moderate climate becomes a popular haven.
 Photographers and birders find their paradise here, among areas like Lake Apopka, a magnet for nesting and migrating birds, lured by the lake's acres of undeveloped shoreline.
 In fact, more than 360 different species of birds have been identified in the Lake Apopka North Shore, more than any inland site in the state of Florida, from Bald Eagles to Great Blue Herons, Snowy Egrets and Anhingas.
 True bird-lovers and wildlife fans won’t want to miss the Lake Apopka Wildlife Festival & Birdapalooza held in winter each year, offering free birding & nature tours, live entertainment and vendors for food and Florida artisan goods.
-The Great Florida Birding and Wildlife Trail is another great resource for wildlife viewing sites, with 17 highlighted in Orange County alone.
-A favorite of photographers especially is the Gatorland Bird Rookery, where over 20 different species of nesting, foraging, and roosting birds thrive.
+The Great Florida Birding and Wildlife Trail is another good resource for wildlife viewing sites, with 17 highlighted in Orange County alone.
+A favorite of photographers especially is the Gatorland Bird Rookery, where over 20 different species of nesting, foraging and roosting birds thrive.
 From Feb.
 2 - June 11, photographers and birding enthusiasts can enter the park at 7:30 am on select days for some of the best access to wildlife in nature possible.
 For a guided Bird Watching Tour with a local expert, Central Florida Nature Adventures offers expeditions near the Orlando area, where Florida Scrub-Jays, Limpkins and Purple Gallinules might be spotted.

 Tranquil and enchanting, Orlando’s many opportunities for kayaking and canoeing are not to be missed.
 Visitors can opt to stay at the Ritz Carlton or JW Marriott Orlando, Grande Lakes, for guided canoe or kayak tours of Shingle Creek, the Headwaters to the Florida Everglades.
 BK Adventure Eco-Tours offers Econ River kayaking for a fun guided adventure including a picnic lunch and hotel pick-up/drop-off from the Disney and I-Drive Areas.
 Peace of Mind Kayak Tours combines the beauty of towering cypress trees with views of million-dollar homes along the shores of Winter Park’s beloved chain of lakes.
 History, nature and old money combine here for a one-of-a-kind eco-tour.